petroffsvetoslav/create-repo/README.md

 * Shell

 ## Prerequisites
-* Your .pub ssh key tied to your Githug account.
+* Your .pub ssh key tied to your Github account.
 * Generated Github Personal Access Token.

 ## Setup
-To run this project, Place this script in your user home directory, make sure it's executable and replace these variables in the script:
+To run this project, clone this repo, make sure the .sh file is executable

 ```
-$ cd ~ && chmod +x gitcreate.sh
+$ cd create-repo/ && chmod +x gitcreate.sh
 ```

+And replace these variables in the script:

 ```
 VARIABLES